The topological complexity of pure graph braid groups is stably maximal: A general lower bound

 Assuming this result, we prove the theorem.

 \begin{proof}[Proof of Theorem \ref{thm:general lower bound}] The cases $m(\graf)\in\{0,1\}$ are easily treated by other means, so assume otherwise.
 By \cite[Prop.
 5.6]{LuetgehetmannRecio-Mitter:TCCSFAGBG} and \cite[p.
 4]{Farber:TCMP}, the quantity $\mathrm{TC}_r(\Conf_{k}(\graf))$ is non-decreasing in $k$ for fixed $r$.
 Thus, we may assume without loss of generality that $k=2d$ with $2\leq d\leq m(\graf)$.
-These assumptions imply that there exist binary $W$-partitions $\lambda$ and $\mu$ of $\{1,\ldots, 2d\}$ with $\lambda\cap\mu=\varnothing$ for some set $W$ of essential vertices.
-Our aim is to show that $\mathrm{TC}_r\geq 2rd$.
+These assumptions imply that there exist binary $W$-partitions $\lambda$ and $\mu$ of $\{1,\ldots, 2d\}$ with $\lambda\perp\mu$ for some set $W$ of essential vertices.
+Our aim is to show that $\mathrm{TC}_r\geq rd$.

 Assume that $r\geq2$.
 According to Proposition \ref{prop:homomorphisms}, we have the containment $T_{\lambda}\subseteq \ker(\delta_{\mu})$; therefore, since the latter subgroup is normal, it contains every conjugate of the former.
 Since $\ker(\delta_{\mu})$ is disjoint from $T_{\mu}$ by the same result, the group $G=P_k(\graf)$ and subgroups $H=T_\lambda$ and $K=T_\mu$ satisfy the hypotheses of Theorem \ref{thm:lower bound}.
-We conclude the relations where the first uses homotopy invariance and asphericity, the second is Theorem \ref{thm:lower bound}, the third follows from Proposition \ref{prop:homomorphisms}, the fourth is definitional, the fifth uses the rational K\"{u}nneth isomorphism, and the sixth follows from the fact that $H_d(\Conf_{2d}(\graf);\mathbb{Q})\neq0$ for $2\leq d\leq m(\graf)$, which is well known---see \cite[Lem.
+We conclude the relations where the first uses homotopy invariance and asphericity, the second is Theorem \ref{thm:lower bound}, the third follows from Proposition \ref{prop:homomorphisms}, and the fourth follows by extension of scalars.
+Thus, it suffices to show that the rational homology of the group $\mathbb{Z}^{d}\times\mathbb{Z}^d\times P_{2d}(\graf)^{r-2}$ is nonzero in degree $rd$.
+Every group in sight has homology of finite type, so the K\"{u}nneth isomorphism applies, and the conclusion follows from the fact that $H_d(\Conf_{2d}(\graf);\mathbb{Q})\neq0$ for $2\leq d\leq m(\graf)$, which is well known---see \cite[Lem.
 3.18]{AnDrummondColeKnudsen:ESHGBG}, for example.

 In the case $r=1$, the claimed bound is well known; indeed, by asphericity and the Eilenberg--Ganea theorem \cite{EilenbergGanea:LSCAG}, the quantity to be estimated is simply $\mathrm{cd}(P_k(\graf))$, and the same rational homology calculation applies. \end{proof}